andrewmcgivery/obsidian-beautitab/README.md

 Shows your 5 most recently updated files in the middle of the screen.

 The recent files list can be shown/hidden via settings.

+### Bookmarks

+Shows 5 bookmarks in the middle of the screen, either from all bookmarks or from a specific bookmark group.

+The bookmarks list can be shown/hidden via settings.

 ### Quote